hacksu/express-guestbook/readme.md

 app.use("/hello/:exampleName", sayHiToName);
 ```

-so, route parameters are pretty simple. take a path, and somewhere in it, put a variable name with a : in front of it. then, navigate to that same path but with some actual value in the place of the variable name. when the response function gets run, the request will store that value under your variable name inside the object `request.params`, so you can access it and do stuff with it.
+take a path, and somewhere in it, put a variable name with a : in front of it. then, navigate to that same path in your browser but with some actual value in the place of the variable name. when the response function gets run, the request will store that value under your variable name inside the object `request.params`, so you can access it and do stuff with it.